Setting up Committee or Supervisor Meetings as Milestones or Requirements

 - Set them up with the required approvals.

-- Don’t simply replicate the annual meetings forms.
+- Don’t simply replicate annual meetings forms that have been around for decades.
 Reimagine the frequency and the documentation required.
 Consider a student log in a shared document rather than 20th-century pdf forms.
 You can recommend to faculty and students our blog post on using a log:

 Tech-enabled PhD supervision for better doctoral student progress | CMS 1.0

-- Attach any necessary forms or instructions to each meeting type.
+- Attach any necessary forms or instructions to each meeting.

 - Encourage supervisors and students to use the notes and file upload features to keep records complete and accessible.